Read Montague: Research

-Montague and colleagues have further investigated the computational nature of dopamine as well as serotonin signals by making the first measurements of sub-second dopamine and serotonin fluctuations in the striatum of conscious human subjects.
+Montague and colleagues have further investigated the computational nature of dopamine as well as serotonin signals by making the first measurements of sub-second dopamine, serotonin, and noradrenaline fluctuations in the striatum of conscious human subjects.

 Popular science

 Montague has written a nonfiction work aimed at lay audiences entitled Why Choose This Book?: How We Make Decisions.
 The book discusses with (mostly) non-technical language the neuroscience and psychology of decision making.

 Montague also gave a TED Global Talk in 2012 where he explained how functional MRI has opened a window on the neural basis of human social interaction and how such approaches may open a window on the neural basis of social disorders.
 He specifically spoke about how real-time imaging allows researchers to examine the complicated neural underpinnings of human interaction.